Sylvose

 Pretreatment

 Steam explosion opens the lignin matrix and exposes cellulose fibres.
-Mild conditions, no harsh chemicals.
+Ball-mill to finely crush the fibres.

 Step 03